 I am a registered member of UKCP (UK Council for Psychotherapy) and a member of Metanoia Institute and the British Psychological Society (BPS).
 I work in accordance with ethical guidelines issued by UKCP and the BPS.

-I have worked in a variety of settings including the NHS; counselling and psychotherapy services; the voluntary sector; an acute psychiatric ward; and private practice.
+I have worked as a psychological therapist in a variety of settings including: an NHS health centre in central London, a local hospice, a counselling and psychotherapy service, a secondary school, an acute psychiatric ward, and private practice.

 Accredited register membership